FortinetCloudCSE/k8s-201-workshop/content/03_participanttasks/Task2_2_Manager_role_clusterrole_cFOS.md

   ---------   -----------------  --------------  -----
   configmaps  []                 []              [get list watch]
 ```
-The empty list [] means the configmaps can read any configmaps.
+The empty list [] under "Non-Resource URLs" and "Resource Names" means the configmaps can read any configmaps.

 ### Task 2 - Create a Role for cFOS to Read Secrets